NOAA-ORR-ERD/MapRoom/README.rst

 =========
-Maproom 3
+MapRoom 3
 =========

-A product of the Emergency Response Division of the NOAA `Office of Response and Restoration <http://response.restoration.noaa.gov/>`_.
+A product of the Emergency Response Division of the `NOAA <http://www.noaa.gov/>`_ Office of Response and Restoration <http://response.restoration.noaa.gov/>`_.
 Visit the `Response And Restoration Blog
 <https://usresponserestoration.wordpress.com/>`_ to see some `examples of